BEXIS2/Documents/Docs/DataDescription.md

 ✅ Use **domain values** that are unambiguous, relevant, and context-appropriate for the variable they constrain.
 ✅ Only delete constraints after confirming they are **no longer referenced or in use** elsewhere in the system.

 ---
+## Data Type

+In BEXIS2, Data Types define how values are stored and validated, for example as text, numbers, or dates.
+They support consistent data entry and correct system validation.
+Data Types are predefined and cannot be modified or extended, which ensures uniform use across the system.

+---
 ## Dimensions